You can claim clinical negligence if something goes wrong with your treatment.

 - Action against Medical Accidents (AVMA)

 Your solicitor will need a copy of your medical records.
 They might also need a copy of scans and x-rays.
 You'll have to pay for this.
-The cost will depend on the number of documents needed but is usually less than £50.
+The cost will depend on the number of documents needed.

 Your solicitor might also ask for an opinion from a medical expert.
 They then write a letter about your claim to the hospital or GP practice.